The Wizard of Id

 The Wizard of Id is a daily newspaper comic strip created by American cartoonists Brant Parker and Johnny Hart.
-Beginning November 16, 1964, the strip follows the antics of a large cast of characters in a shabby medieval kingdom called "Id".
+Beginning November 9, 1964, the strip follows the antics of a large cast of characters in a shabby medieval kingdom called "Id".
 The title is a play on The Wizard of Oz, combined with the Freudian psychological term id, which represents the instinctive and primal part of the human psyche.

 In 1997, Brant Parker passed his illustrator's duties on to his son, Jeff Parker, who had already been involved with creating Id for a decade.
-In 2002, the strip appeared in some 1,000 newspapers all over the world, syndicated by North America Syndicate.
+In 2002, the strip appeared in some 1,000 newspapers all over the world, syndicated by Creators Syndicate.
 Hart's grandson Mason Mastroianni took over writing duties on the strip after Hart's death in 2007.
 The new byline, "B.C. by Mastroianni and Hart," appeared for the first time in another of their strips on January 3, 2010.
 On December 14, 2015, Jeff Parker also passed his duties on to Mastroianni.

 Overview

 History

 In the early 1960s, Johnny Hart, having already created the successful B.C., began collaborating with his friend, then-unpublished cartoonist Brant Parker, on a new comic strip.
 (Parker would later create or co-create the strips Goosemyer, Crock and Out of Bounds.)
 Having already drawn cartoons about the Stone Age, Hart advanced through time to the Middle Ages, taking the idea from a deck of playing cards.
-The Wizard of Id was first syndicated on November 16, 1964, drawn by Parker and co-written by Parker and Hart.
+The Wizard of Id was first syndicated on November 9, 1964, drawn by Parker and co-written by Parker and Hart.

 On November 17, 2014, the strip formally celebrated its 50th anniversary, and a number of other strips, including Beetle Bailey, BC, Ballard Street, Dennis the Menace, Garfield, Mother Goose and Grimm, Pickles, Mutts, Pooch Café, The Brilliant Mind of Edison Lee, and Barney Google and Snuffy Smith ran special 50th anniversary commemorative strips (e.g., Beetle called Sarge "a fink," and ended up sharing a dungeon cell with Spookingdorf).
 Hi and Lois ran an otherwise-ordinary strip with a portrait of the Wizard in the last panel, while Speed Bump ran a cartoon of Harry Potter in a Wizard of Id T-shirt, Family Circus put a greeting on a book (being held upside down), and Blondie showed a greeting written on a cake in the first panel.